Clunky Monitoring for a Complex Infrastructure

 Separate modules fed into a dashboard that felt slapped together.
 The SNMP trapping interface had no ability to integrate into a centralized dashboard.
 Many workarounds were required to build a dashboard with pertinent information.
-Due to the design of the product, the shortest notification timespan was 15 minutes.
+Due to the design of the product, the shortest notification time was 15 minutes.
 Customization was convoluted.

 In other words, IT infrastructure monitoring felt like a turbulent windstorm at best.

-“Customization is Best in the World”
+“Customization is Best in the World.”

-The company’s infrastructure architect knew more detailed information and near real-time IT infrastructure monitoring results were essential.
+The company’s infrastructure architect knew more detailed information, and near-real-time IT infrastructure monitoring results were essential.
 He championed Nagios XI.

 “If we never wanted to customize anything, we could’ve stayed with our old solution, but it wouldn’t have let us do the job right,” he said.

 “There’s a small learning curve with Nagios, and then you can do things you could never do with another solution.
 Nagios is the framework that allows you to design or build whatever you want because the customization is best in the world.” – The Architect, Multi-National Insurance Underwriter

 Working More Easily and Collaboratively

 “To start, we’re determining our baseline, which we couldn’t even do with the old solution,” said the architect.
-“So we created these checks and we have them pulling every 60 seconds over a course of three minutes.
+“So we created these checks, and we have them pulling every 60 seconds over a course of three minutes.
 This is helping us figure out what’s ‘normal.’”

 The team also created custom checks for websites that require logins.
 “You have to log into our customer page, but the old solution could only check the port and not whether the actual site was displaying valid content.
 With Nagios, I created a process that grabs a cookie from the login page.
-I then check the site in question, logging in with the cookie to make sure the website is up, online and displaying valid content.
+I then check the site in question, logging in with the cookie to make sure the website is up, online, and displaying valid content.
 That’s an example of something we can monitor with Nagios that we couldn’t do before.”

 Code deployment to apps has also been very important.
 Nagios XI has helped the company create downtime scripts during code deployments, so the team can better monitor what the rest of the business is doing and mitigate false positives.

 The architect listed off the improvements achieved with Nagios XI.
 “We now have one central dashboard that clearly shows us everything.
 We’re creating SNMP trap receivers for the F5.
 We’re doing custom checks on MS Azure.
 We have custom notes displayed when we receive email alerts that assist in troubleshooting, which contain pertinent information about the alarming hosts and services.
 We love the bulk configuration and editing to make changes.
-And we’re excited to use the Event Handlers.”
+And we’re excited to use the event handlers.”